Skip to main content

 • Establish clear guidelines for when and how to use each channel

-5. Establish your communication cadencesome text
+5. Establish your communication cadence

 • Set up regular check-ins, standups, and strategy sessions